gyrogami logo

 Ix-nay on the ackup-bay.

-Sending a prototype to pasture becomes complicated when the item facing destruction works fine.
-It may have hundreds of dollars in parts and countless hours and should be a crime to disassemble or discard it.
+Sending a prototype to pasture becomes complicated when the item facing destruction works fine, has hundreds of dollars in parts, and weeks of manufacturing time.
+It should be a crime to disassemble or discard.
 Such fate awaits my first wire drawing machine because its replacement is coming.

 Posted by M: March 18, 2022